 If your database has names printed for a visitor, volunteer, patient, class, meeting, open house, or other event, list names alphabetically so that participants can locate readily where to sign in.
 This sort of organization saves time and trouble in making your sample sheet.

 Do not presume that sending mail is okay just because somebody gives contact information in your assessment sheet.
 When giving their data, people would like to know what to expect.

 If you are attempting to create a relationship with participants or clients or create a mailing list, consider offering a customer discount or any other incentive to sign up.

 7. Follow-Up Participants

 This may require sending thank you cards or information regarding future events or asking for feedback, based on the situation.
-You might also want to reach out to individuals who have been supposed to join a class or event but have not signed up in your log sheet.
+You might also want to reach out to individuals who have joined a class or event but have not signed your log sheet yet.